CiscoDevNet/apic-em-samples-aradford/uniq_samples/README.md

 Uniq is a python3 client library for APIC-EM.

 ### Download
-Clone this repository:
+Clone the uniq repository:

 ``` bash
 git clone https://github.com/CiscoDevNet/uniq.git
 ```

 ### Install a virtualenv
-This optional step will create a virtual environement for uniq
+This optional step will create a virtual environment for uniq

 ``` bash
 pyvenv env